SymfonyCasts/api-platform/sfcasts/ep2-security/access-control.md

-# Access Control
+# ApiResource access_control

-Coming soon...

-When it comes to security, there are really two big pieces.
-The first piece is how are you going to authenticate, how are your users going to log in?
-And that's what we've been talking about so far and that is really the trickiest part and it has nothing to do with API platform.
-It's just a complicated topic, um, in general and something that a Symfony solves for you.
-In our case, we've decided to log in via Ajax using the JSON Login authenticator and then we're relying on our server to send back a cookie so that we're automatically logged in.
-That is a great solution for our type of application, but I'm already getting so many questions about different types of applications.
-Like if you have microservices that talk to each other over an API or you have multiple API APIs with a JavaScript front end or that later in this tutorial, or maybe even actually an extra to a whole extra tutorial access.

-We're going to talk a lot more about authentication.
-So if I haven't talked about your authentication use case yet, don't worry about it.
-We're going to cover it later.
-The important thing right now is that regardless of how you authenticate, once you authenticate, regardless of how you authenticate, then you get to step two of security, which is off authorization.
-Authorization is all about denying users access to some resource and you do that independently of how you log of how you login.
-So even if I haven't talked about your authentication use case yet, everything else is going to be relevant.
-Talking about authorization, the great thing about API platform is once you've handled that is that authorization is really just done by Symfony security system.
-For example, once you're logged in, the easiest way if you wanted to protect part of your API is to use access control.
-We could, for example, say that a

-all the end point under `/api/cheeses` require `ROLE_ADMIN`.
-We can do that with access control, just like normal Symfony, but most of the time in normal Symfony, most of the time, instead of access control, I usually protect my resources on a controller level.
-And of course for the API platform, we are not the ones building the majority of our controllers.
-Uh, it's happening.
-Uh, API platforms hammering that automatically.
-So an API platform, what you think of is um, really the way you think about it is protecting your API on an operation by operation basis.
-So for example, you might make this operation require you to be logged in and this other operation, not the `POST` operation being logged in but to `GET` operation maybe to be anonymous.
-So check this out.
-That's what we're going to start

-with here

-with the cheeses, the `GET` endpoint for the collection I want to route, I want to keep that public so that anyone can fetch all the cheese listings in the system.
-But in order to create a cheese listing me `POST` operation, you need to be authenticated.
-We need to know who is actually creating that.
-So over in source, open up `src/Entity/CheeseListing.php` and you say you've already listened our item item operations here we have a get to item operation at Pope and put item operation.
-We've temporarily remove the delete item operation so you can't delete cheese listings down below.
-I'm going to repeat this by saying `collectionOperations`.
-And right now to start, I'm just going to say `get` and `post` what that's doing is just repeating the operations that we already have.
-So this will make no changes on the frontend.

-Oh, except I will get a syntax error.
-Forgot my comma.
-This will make no change to my API because we already have the get and pillows, post collection operations.
-So repeating them here has no effect, but now I can start customizing them.
-So for the `POST` collection operation, that's the operation that actually creates a new cheese listing.
-We want the user to be logged in so we can actually say `"post"={}` And here we can put a number of different options just like we did up here, um, for the good item operation.
-But instead of normalization context, this time we're going to say `access_control` and set that to in quotes, a little expression `is_granted()`.
-And then with single quotes, `ROLE_USER`.
-Cool.
-So let's try that right now.
-If you look down here, I am actually not logged in.
-So if I tried to make a post, so if I tried to make a `POST` here, what else said, owner `/api/user/6` with my new user, Bryce, 10 bucks, title food, doesn't matter.
-We're good on here.
-Hit execute and perfect `401` error
+There are two big parts to security in any app.
+First, how does your user authenticate?
+How do they log in?
+Honestly, *that* is the *trickiest* part... and it has really nothing to do with API Platform.
+We're authenticating via the `json_login` authenticator and a session coookie.
+That's a great solution for many applications.
+But in the bonus part of the security tutorial, we'll talk about some other types of applications and solutions.

+Regardless of how your users authenticate, step two of security - *authorization* - will look the same.
+Authorization is all about denying access to read or perform different operations... and this is enforced in a way that's *independent* of how you log in.
+So even if the way clients of your API authenticate will be *much* different than what we're doing, all this authorization stuff will still be relevant.

+## Denying access with access_control in security.yaml

+When a user logs in - no matter *how* they authenticate or where your user data is stored - your login mechanism assigns that user a set of roles.
+In our app, those roles are stored in the database and we'll eventually let admin users modify them via our API.
+Anyways, the simplest way to prevent access to an endpoint is by making sure the user has a role.
+And the *easiest* way to do that is via `access_control` in `security.yaml`.

+We could, for example, say that every URL that matches the `^/api/cheeses` regular expression - so anything that *starts* with `/api/cheeses` - requires `ROLE_ADMIN`.
+This is normal, boring Symfony security... and I love it!

+## Using access_control on your ApiResource

+This might work for some situations, but most of the time you'll need more flexibility.
+In a traditional Symfony app, I typically add security to my controllers.
+But... in API Platform... um... we don't create any controllers!
+Ok, so instead of thinking about protecting each controller, we'll think about protecting each API *operation*.
+Maybe we want this collection `GET` operation to be accessible anonymously but we want to require you to be logged in to `POST` and create a new `CheeseListing`.

+Open up that entity: `src/Entity/CheeseListing.php`.
+We already have an `itemOperations` key, which we used to remove the `delete` operation and so that we could customize the normalization groups on `get`.
+We can do something similar with a `collectionOperations` option.
+Start by setting this to `get` and `post`.

+If we did *nothing* else, this would change *nothing*.
+Oh... except that I have a syntax error!
+Silly comma!
+Anyways, API Platform adds two collection operations by default - `get` and `post` - so we're simply repeating what it was already doing.
+But *now* we can start customizing these operations.

+For the `post` operation - that's how we create new cheese listings - we really need the user to be authenticated to do this.
+Set `post` to `{}` with a new `access_control` option inside.
+We're going to set this to a mini-expression:
+`is_granted()` passing that, inside single quotes `ROLE_USER` - that's the role that we've give to *every* user.

+Let's try that!
+The web debug toolbar tells me that I'm *not* logged in right now.
+Let's make a `POST` request... set the owner to `/api/users/6` - that's my user id... though that value doesn't matter yet... nor do any of the others.
+Hit Execute and... perfect!
+A `401` error:

 > Full authentication is required to access this resource.

-that'd be logged in.
-That would, that would work.
+If we logged in, that would work.

-So let's tie things up a little bit more here.
-Um, if you look at our item operations, our put item operation is interesting because that should, that's something that's that w that's something where you should also need to be logged in in order to edit a cheese listing.
-So up here on my item, I'm going to repeat, actually copied this and I'm going to say put requires you to be logged in.
-And actually now I'm going to put the delete operation back and we'll say `delete`.
-But let's say that you can only delete if you are an admin user.
-So `ROLE_ADMIN`.

-Oh, this put endpoint.
-This, put security isn't quite correct because what I really want to do is make a cheese listing editable only if you are the owner of this cheese listings.
-You can't update other peoples, but we'll worry about that in a second.
-So for your refresh now, perfect.
-The delete end points back and we try to put end point, for example, while just update, she's listing one.
-I think that's a valid cheese listing.
-Only include the title and perfect for one.
-Now, one little Gotcha.
-I do want you to be aware about at this point.
-No, I'm not going to talk about that.
-All right, let's just stop.`
+Let's tighten up our `itemOperations` too.
+The `PUT` operations - editing a `CheeseListing` - is an interesting case... we definitely need the user to be logged in... but we *probably* also only want the "owner" of a `CheeseListing` to be able to edit it.
+Let's just handle the first part now.
+I'll copy my whole `access_control` config, then paste.
+Let's also re-add the delete operation... but maybe only admin users can do this - how about we check for some `ROLE_ADMIN`.

+Go refresh the docs... yes!
+The DELETE operation is back!
+And notice that the docs are... basically "static" as far as security is concerned: it documents the *whole* API, including operations that you might not have access to - it doesn't magically read your roles and hide or show different operations.
+That's done on purpose - I just wanted to highlight that fact.

+Try the `PUT` endpoint...
+I think I have a `CheeseListing` with id 1 and... just send the `title` field.
+Another 401.

+Next, our security setup is about to get smarter and more complex.
+The goal is to make sure that only the "owner" of a `CheeseListing` can update that `CheeseListing`... and maybe also admin users.
+To *really* know that things are working, I think it's time to bootstrap a basic system to functionally test our API.